MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/create-edit-service-csh.md

 7. When you’re ready to save your data, select **Save**.

 ## Activate or deactivate a service
 You can make a service available or unavailable for scheduling by activating or deactivating it.
-To do this, in the list of service records, select a service, and then select **Activate** or **Deactivate** in the command bar.
+In the list of service records, select a service, and then select **Activate** or **Deactivate** in the command bar.

 > [!NOTE]
 > A service can't be deactivated if there are open or scheduled service activities associated with it.